Outbound webhooks

 How signature validation works

-- This hash is sent in the
+- MessageDesk sends this hash in the

-X-MessageDesk-Signatureheader - You compute the same hash on your end and compare it to verify authenticity
+X-MessageDesk-Signatureheader. - You compute the same hash on your end and compare it to verify authenticity.

 Example validation code